Fiberglass Pools: Pros, Cons, and Other Considerations

 Oftentimes, people will ask “Is owning a pool a lot of work?”
 And we always say: well, it depends.
 One reason we are passionate about fiberglass is that they are the lowest maintenance inground pool type out there (we’ll get into more detail later)

-There are plenty of reasons to get an inground pool that’s all your own, and there’s also reasons why not to get a pool.
-It’s important to assess these and determine 100% is having a pool in your backyard worth it before moving forward with a decision.
+There are plenty of reasons to get an inground pool, and there are also reasons not to get a pool.
+It’s important to assess these reasons and determine 100% that having a pool in your backyard is worth it before moving forward with the decision.
 This will help prevent you from going through swimming pool buyers remorse.
 But as we said, our expertise lies with inground fiberglass pools, so we would like to spend our time with you focusing on fiberglass.

 Let's be up front before we get started: all fiberglass pools are NOT created equal.
 The advantages we'll cover here apply to high-quality, well-manufactured fiberglass swimming pools.